Jishan-Kapoor/captcha-solver-test123/README.md

 Key libraries or tools used:
 - None
 Important implementations:
-- Randomly select and display a preset captcha image.
+- Randomly select and display a preset captcha image in PNG or SVG format.
 - Check if the entered text matches the captcha text when the verify button is clicked.

 ## License